muszyna25/ppe_icon_model/README.md

     This type of inconsistency is reported as follows:
     ```
-    deplist.py: WARNING: 'mod/some_module.mod.proxy' has more than one immediate prerequisite matching pattern '*.o':
+    deplist.py: WARNING: target 'mod/some_module.mod.proxy' has more than one immediate prerequisite matching pattern '*.o':
     	some/dir/some_file.o
     	some/other/dir/some_other_file.o
     ```
-    This means that the module `some_module` is declared twice.
+    This means that the Fortran module `some_module` is declared twice.
 The first declaration is found in the file `some/dir/some_file.f90` and the second declaration is found in `some/other/dir/some_other_file.f90`.

 2. **Two or more Fortran modules circularly depend on each other.**

     This type of inconsistency is reported as follows:
     ```
     deplist.py: WARNING: the dependency graph has a cycle:
     	src/drivers/icon.o
     	...
     	mod/some_module.mod.proxy
     	some/dir/some_file.o
     	mod/some_module_1.mod.proxy <- start of cycle
     	some/other/dir/some_file_1.o
     	mod/some_module_2.mod.proxy
     	some/other/dir2/some_file_2.o
     	mod/some_module_1.mod.proxy <- end of cycle
     ```
     This reads as that the module `some_module_1` (declared in `some/dir/some_file_1.f90`) uses module `some_module_2`